btcpayserver/btcpayserver-doc/PennyPinching.md

 Penny pinching is an opportunity for you to better understand the resources you are consuming and tailor your configuration to your workload.

+Note that because you are using a less powerful machine, running `btcpay-update.sh` or rebooting will be way slower.

+You might then see '502 Bad Gateway' while your server reboot for longer than you expected before.

 ## How much am I spending now?

 You can find out how much cost your install by: